RNtag12/networkanalysis/week3_networking_monitoring.md

 ### Monitor and Blocking ICMP traffic
 - From the Kali VM, ping the DVWA server.
-Use tcpdump on DVWA to capture the network packets: bash
-Copy code
-sudo tcpdump -i enp0s3
-Verify that the pings are captured in both Snort alerts and tcpdump.
+- Use tcpdump on DVWA to capture the network packets Verify that the pings are captured in both Snort alerts and tcpdump.
 ### Blocking ICMP Traffic